gear/denoising-gnn/README.md

 # Denoising Graph Neural Networks

-This repository is the implementation of Denoising Graph Neural Networks.
-This is original a fork of powerful-gnns (How Powerful are Graph Neural Networks
+This repository is the implementation of [Denoising Graph Neural Networks](https://openreview.net/forum?id=r1xOmNmxuN).
+This is original a fork of powerful-gnns (How Powerful are Graph Neural Networks.

 ## Installation
 Install PyTorch following the instuctions on the [official website] (https://pytorch.org/).
 The code has been tested over PyTorch 0.4.1 and 1.0.0 versions.